gbenroscience/linkedlist/README.md

 ## Standard Iteration
-We have a standard way of iterating over this list in an efficient way in the List.ForEach function.
+We have a standard way of iterating over our lists in an efficient way in the List.ForEach function.

 The function definition is: